One-child policy: Chinese population science

 China was deprived of data, skills, and state support to conduct population studies.
 Due to Mao's ambivalent attitude toward the population issue, population studies were abolished in the late 1950s.
 After Mao's death, family planning became a critical component and premise for reaching China's national goal: that is, to achieve "China's socialist modernization," which includes modernizing industry, agriculture, national defence, and technology.
 Therefore, at this point, population science was closely related and tied with state politics.
 There was a perceived need to redefine population as a domain of science, identify the population problem in China, and propose a solution to it.
 Such efforts included many groups of people with diverse backgrounds.
 Among these experts, two groups held the most influence in defining the population problem and providing a solution to it.
 They were a group of scientists led by Liu Zheng, and another group led by Song Jian.
 Liu's group mainly came from a social science background, while Song's group came from natural science background.

 Social scientists

 Social scientists involved in this discussion in the mid-1970s, including Liu Zheng, Wu Cangping, Lin Fude, and Zha Ruichuan, prioritized the Marxist formulation of the population problem.
 They saw the problem as an "imbalance between economic and demographic growth", and wished to design a reasonable policy that considered the social consequences.
 These scientists came from the fields of social science, statistics, genetics, history, and many others.
 However, they had limited access to resources compared to the natural scientists who became involved in population policy making in 1978.
-Since population studies were forbidden from the 1950s until 1979, population science had made no progress between these two decades.
+Since population studies were forbidden from the 1950s until 1979, population science had made no progress during these two decades.